-Our guide on the rights of unmarried couples living together covers more detail about the rights of unmarried parents.
+Our guide to the rights of unmarried couples living together covers more detail about the rights of unmarried people.

 A cohabitation agreement is a legal document that describes what would happen if you ever separated.
 The agreement makes sorting these issues out much more straightforward.
 It can cover practical issues such as:

 If you want to get a cohabitation agreement, talk to one of our friendly family law solicitors.

 TOLATA is the Trusts of Land and Appointment of Trustees Act 1996 (TOLATA).
 The Courts have the power to resolve property and land ownership disputes through this Act.
 A family law solicitor can help you make a property claim, or represent you if your partner makes a claim against you.
 You can settle claims outside of Court.

 We’re open and here to help you.
 We’re running as normal with our employees all working from home.

 You can call us as normal on 0800 013 1165 or email us: email@example.com.